WayneLauze/Blog-site-thing/README.md

       > npm start

+        in two separate terminals:
+        one in blog-site-thing/client
+        to run the frontend

-        in two separate terminals, one for client and one for server.
+        and one for server in blog-site-thing/server
+        to run the backend
         ------------------------------------------------------------------------------